+I’m a professor at Cornell Law School and Cornell Tech.
 I study how laws regulating software affect freedom, wealth, and power.
 I try to help lawyers and technologists understand each other.
 My research interests include search engines, digital copyright, online governance, content moderation, and other topics in computer and Internet law.

 Cornell Tech